-Q: As a Music Department performance major who plays an orchestral or band instrument as my primary concentration, may I enroll in an ensemble like UCLA Chorale, Chamber Singers or in any of the Ethnomusicology ensembles instead of Philharmonia, Symphony or Wind Ensemble to fulfill my quarterly large ensemble requirement?
+Q: As a Music Performance or Music Education major who plays an orchestral or band instrument as my primary concentration, may I enroll in an ensemble like UCLA Chorale, Chamber Singers or in any of the Ethnomusicology ensembles instead of Philharmonia, Symphony or Wind Ensemble to fulfill my quarterly large ensemble requirement?

-A: No. While we encourage our students to experience a wide range of ensemble activity, Music Department performance majors who play orchestral or band instruments as their primary concentration are required to enroll in Philharmonia, Symphony or Wind Ensemble during each quarter that they are enrolled in individual instrumental instruction.
+A: No. While we encourage our students to experience a wide range of ensemble activity, Music Performance and Music Education majors who play orchestral or band instruments as their primary concentration are required to enroll in Philharmonia, Symphony or Wind Ensemble during each quarter that they are enrolled in individual instrumental instruction.